 We can see that Citizens Community Bancorp does have institutional investors; and they hold a good portion of the company's stock.
-This can indicate that the company has a certain degree of credibility in the investment community.
-However, it is best to be wary of relying on the supposed validation that comes with institutional investors.
-They too, get it wrong sometimes.
+This implies the analysts working for those institutions have looked at the stock and they like it.
+But just like anyone else, they could be wrong.
 If multiple institutions change their view on a stock at the same time, you could see the share price drop fast.
 It's therefore worth looking at Citizens Community Bancorp's earnings history below.
 Of course, the future is what really matters.

 It would appear that 9.1% of Citizens Community Bancorp shares are controlled by hedge funds.
 That's interesting, because hedge funds can be quite active and activist.
 Many look for medium term catalysts that will drive the share price higher.
-FJ Capital Management, LLC is currently the company's largest shareholder with 9.0% of shares outstanding.
-In comparison, the second and third largest shareholders hold about 8.5% and 7.3% of the stock.
-In addition, we found that Stephen Bianchi, the CEO has 1.0% of the shares allocated to their name.
+FJ Capital Management, LLC is currently the company's largest shareholder with 9.1% of shares outstanding.
+In comparison, the second and third largest shareholders hold about 8.4% and 7.7% of the stock.
+Furthermore, CEO Stephen Bianchi is the owner of 1.1% of the company's shares.

 Insider Ownership Of Citizens Community Bancorp

 Shareholders would probably be interested to learn that insiders own shares in Citizens Community Bancorp, Inc..
 It has a market capitalization of just US$126m, and insiders have US$9.0m worth of shares, in their own names.
-It is good to see some investment by insiders, but we usually like to see larger insider holdings.
-You can click here to see if those insiders have been buying or selling.
+It is good to see some investment by insiders, but we usually like to see higher insider holdings.
+It might be worth checking if those insiders have been buying.

 General Public Ownership

 With a 37% ownership, the general public, mostly comprising of individual investors, have some degree of sway over Citizens Community Bancorp.
 While this size of ownership may not be enough to sway a policy decision in their favour, they can still make a collective impact on company policies.

 Private Equity Ownership

 It's always worth thinking about the different groups who own shares in a company.
 But to understand Citizens Community Bancorp better, we need to consider many other factors.
-Consider for instance, the ever-present spectre of investment risk.
-We've identified 2 warning signs with Citizens Community Bancorp (at least 1 which doesn't sit too well with us) , and understanding them should be part of your investment process.
+Take risks for example - Citizens Community Bancorp has 1 warning sign we think you should be aware of.